vyas-govind/Windows-Registry-Forensics-Investigating-User-Activity-System-Evidence/README.md

 ## Disclaimer

 This investigation was conducted in a controlled lab environment strictly for educational and research purposes.
-No real-world systems or personal data were involved.

 ---